View the results of your CIS scans and find out whether your nodes are compliant.

 - Rationale — the reason why it is important to check that rule.

-- The Node compliance result table lists each node the rule has been checked against and shows the current status — when it was last checked and when it last passed that rule.
+- The Node results table lists each node the rule has been checked against and shows the current status, including when the node was last checked and when it last passed that rule.
 The table shows the profile, the environment in which the scan took place (for example, production or test), and any exceptions that apply.

 Scan data retention policy

 Click Enable data retention policy in the Data retention policy area to define a data retention period for the default period of 14 weeks.
-Enter a figure in the Scan data retention period in weeks field to define a custom period in weeks that Comply must retain scan data.
+Enter a numerical value in the Scan data retention period in weeks field to define a custom period in weeks that Comply must retain scan data.